Vettvangur/Ekom/README.md

 `PM> Install-Package Ekom.Web`

-## Features
+## Some of the key featured of Ekom includes:

-- B2B and B2C support
+- 100% free and open source forever.
-- Headless support
+- Support for both B2B (Business to Business) and B2C (Business to Customer) transactions
-- Multiple currency and language support
+- Headless capabilities, allowing for more flexibility in frontend design and development
-- Powerful order management
+- Multilingual and multicurrency support, making it suitable for international businesses
-- Multiple payment providers out of the box and pluggable providers
+- A powerful order management system
-- Flexible Shipping provider configuration with connection to external services with Íslandspóst, TVG Zimsen or Dropp
+- Out-of-the-box support for multiple payment providers, along with the ability to plug in additional providers as needed
-- Flexible discounts
+- Flexible shipping provider configurations, including the ability to connect with external services
-- Complex variant support
+- The capability to set up flexible discounts
-- Supports integration with external systems like Business Central, Dynamic AX, DK, Salesforce and many more.
+- Support for complex variants, a crucial feature for eCommerce platforms
-- Powerful inventory management
+- Integration support with external systems like Microsoft Dynamics Business Central, Dynamics AX, DK, Salesforce, and others
-- Google Analytics Ecommerce support
+- Advanced inventory management tools
 - Built with ASP NET Core with focus on performance and security
-- Fully extendable
+- The ability to be extended as per your business requirements
 - And much more...

 ## Documentation